tylerlong/manate/README.md

 - It only monitors `get` and `set` of properties.
 It doesn't monitor `delete`, `has` and `keys`.
 Because in 99.9% cases, `get` & `set` are sufficient to monitor and manage data.
 - It doesn't work with some built-in objects, such as `Set` & `Map`.
+- It desn't work with native objects, such as `window.speechSynthesis.getVoices()`.